phillid/fractal-gen/README.md

    I'm working on an example tool to do this, but there are so many palettes you could use that you might as well write your own.

+### Areas of interest

+Use the `-x`, `-y` and `-z` parameters to see them.
+Have a play with the iteration count; as a general rule you will need more iterations when the scale is decreased

+ * Tiny lone mandelbrot (0.001643721971153 + 0.822467633298876i), scale = 0.00000000005

 [pgm-interlace]: https://github.com/phillid/pgm-interlace/